Primitive reflexes are essential for development of your baby’s brain. However, if these are ‘retained’ there could be consequences for your child.

 If you are concerned that your child has retained primitive reflexes, visit your eye doctor for an eye exam.

-The Find an Eye Doctor directory provides a list of eye doctors near you that can conduct eye exams that can help find a solution to your child’s needs.
+Contact an eye doctor near you that can conduct eye exams that can help find a solution to your child’s needs.

 Find an eye doctor for children near you